-We have just over a year before we see the introduction of GDPR, the new General Data Protection Regulation which will replace the current Data Protection Directive (DPD) and bring in significant changes to data protection laws as we know it.
+The General Data Protection Regulation (GDPR) replaced the Data Protection Directive (DPD) and brought with it in significant changes to data protection laws as we know it.

-Approved by the European Parliament in April 2016, GDPR will come into effect on the 25th May 2018 and aims to unify and strengthen data protection for individuals within the European Union (EU).
+Approved by the European Parliament in April 2016, GDPR came into effect on the 25th May 2018 and aims to unify and strengthen data protection for individuals within the European Union (EU).

 Some of the major changes include tougher sanctions, more rights for individuals, and a wider territorial scope, meaning that any non-EU organisation that does business in the EU will also be obliged to comply.
 The appointment of a Data Protection Officer (DPO) will also be mandatory for certain companies.